Technical

 The correct curing of cast stone is essential to resist damage during transportation and construction, and for its long-term durability and appearance.

-The minimum curing time specified in the British Standard is 14 days after casting, unless accelerated curing methods are employed.
-The 14 day period – which may need to be extended for structural units – comprises the initial curing period of 12-14 hours away from direct sunlight and drying winds, then storage before dispatch.
+The 14 day period – which may need to be extended for structural units – comprises the initial curing period of 12-14 hours away from direct sunlight and drying winds which may cause the loss of water in the product by evaporation, and then into protected storage, before dispatch after 14 days.